RobotsAndPencils/react-robits/TECH.md

 _Nuances:_

+- After successfully ejecting, you will need to update your Sass Resources Loader configuration to point to the new location of the style tokens.
+Then restart the app.
 - The success of the reference updates within your project files depends on the format of the import statements:

 ```